 The first part of our commitment is to combine the crucial necessity of carbon reduction with science-based carbon offsetting on all our trips equivalent to 150%, plus an additional donation towards emerging carbon capture technology.

 The cold reality for travel-lovers is that we must reduce emissions by flying less often.
 We decided to limit ourselves personally to one flight-based trip per year, but also to go for longer and explore more by land when we do travel.

 This is why as a company we don't arrange trips of less than 12 days if they involve flights, and encourage longer stays when time and budget allows.

 We automatically offset not just flights but also land transport on our trips, using accredited schemes through Sustainable Travel International.
 These projects combine carbon offset initiatives with crucial sustainable development work.

 Your travel documents will include a breakdown of estimated emissions for the trip, and a certificate showing where these have been offset.

 It is becoming apparent that simply reducing and offsetting carbon emissions isn't enough to halt tourisms impact on the climate emergency.
 We also need to remove much of what has already been released into out atmosphere.

-That is why we have additionally partnered with Tomorrow's Air, a travel collective supporting Direct Air Capture technology, as a third and longer-term tool to help tackle the crisis.
+That is why we have partnered with Tomorrow's Air, a travel collective supporting Direct Air Capture technology, as a third and longer-term tool to help tackle the crisis.